Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Introduction

 \item[(K2)] There exists $\eta \in (0,1)$ such that

 \end{enumerate}

-For one-dimensional affine Volterra processes on state space $\R_+$, the drift is necessarily affine linear of the form $b(x) = b + \beta x$ while for the diffusion coefficient, we consider the case where $\sigma(x) = \sigma \sqrt{x}$ with $\sigma > 0$.
-The \textit{Volterra Cox-Ingersoll-Ross process} (VCIR process) is the affine Volterra process on state-space $\R_+$ is the unique weak solution $X$ on $\R_+$ of the stochastic Volterra equation
+Suppose that condition (K1) is satisfied and $x_0, b, \sigma \geq 0$, $\beta \in \R$.
+The \textit{Volterra Cox-Ingersoll-Ross process} (VCIR process) is the affine Volterra process on state-space $\R_+$ obtained as the unique weak solution $X$ on $\R_+$ of the stochastic Volterra equation